 I’ve found setting up a development environment for a WordPress blog unnecessarily difficult.
 Ghost has separate settings for development and production environments in the Node style.
 This, coupled with the SQLite option, means creating and moving Ghost environments is pretty easy.

 I planned to modify basic settings and make only minor changes to an existing theme, so decided to keep deployment simple and use sftp rather than creating a Grunt task or using CI.
 I kept forgetting to restart the live Ghost application after uploading changed files.
 This was annoying but also my fault for taking the lazy route.

 Basic Ghost settings are changed in the admin interface, at

-between the admin interface and file settings a little odd at first,
+split between the admin interface and file settings a little odd at

-but there is some logic to it.
-My guess is that the basic settings can
+first, but there is some logic to it.
+My guess is that the basic

-be kept in the database and modified while the Ghost application is
+settings can be kept in the database and modified while the Ghost

 The Ghost admin screen nagged about setting up a third party email provider, even though the default WebFaction install sent email quite happily.
 I’m susceptible to nagging so decided to fix this.
 Using Gmail felt fragile and I didn’t want to use my main Amazon AWS account for SES so I went with Mailgun.
 It took about 20 minutes to create a new Mailgun account, make the required DNS changes and wait for them to propagate.
 I enjoy faffing with DNS but can see this being a potentially scary process for the sane.